ResumAI-TPCC/ResumAI/doc/design.md

 **Flow:**

 1. User clicks "Upload Resume" button and selects a file
-2. Frontend sends the file via `multipart/form-data` to `POST /api/resume/upload`
+2. Frontend sends the file via `multipart/form-data` to `POST /api/resumes`
 3. Backend receives and parses the resume file
 4. Backend stores the original file in Google Cloud Storage
-5. Backend parses the resume file to extract relevant information for internal processing
-6. Backend returns an upload success response with a temporary identifier
+5. Backend returns session_id and expire_at
-7. Frontend stores the temporary identifier for the current workflow and displays "Upload Successful"
+6. Frontend stores session_id and expire_at in localStorage and displays "Upload Successful"

 **Data Stored:**

-* Database: Parsed resume data, session ID, timestamp
 * Google Cloud Storage: Original resume file
+* Frontend localStorage: session_id, expire_at

 #### Scenario B: Analyzing Resume